mattermost/docs/source/onboard/migrate-from-slack.rst

 1. Regular export - Contains only public channel posts.
 This does not include private channels, DMs, or group conversations.
 This can be generated from **Slack > Administration > Workspace settings > Import/Export Data > Export > Start Export**.
 2. Corporate export - Contains all posts.
 This includes public channels, private channels, DMs and group messages.
 You must `request this export type from Slack directly <https://slack.com/help/articles/1500001548241-Request-to-export-all-conversations>`__.

-You will receive a zip file containing the following contents.
+You will receive a zip file containing the following contents:

 - Channels (``channels.json``)
 - Users (``users.json``)